Emotional manipulation is a type of psychological warfare using subtle, often covert tactics to control or exploit your emotions.

 - Demeaning & criticizing are more direct ways to make you feel worse about yourself.

-PRO Tip: sharing a false vulnerability may be a great test to spot emotional manipulators. - Exaggerated self-promotion, so you may feel like “they’re too good for you”.
+👉🏼PRO Tip: share a false vulnerability may be a great test to spot emotional manipulators. - Exaggerated self-promotion, so you may feel like “they’re too good for you”.

-Notice that the best emotional manipulators rarely openly brag.
-Instead, they’re far more covert and strategic in making you feel like they’re so awesome.
+The best emotional manipulators rarely openly brag.
+Instead, they’re covert and strategic in making you feel like they’re so awesome.

 Why do they do it?